-That white, black, or even vanilla-scented trash bag might make trash day a little easier but it’s also sending our planet to the landfill.
+While that white, black, or even vanilla-scented trash bag might make trash day a little less cringe-worthy, it’s also sending our planet to the landfill.

-But, just as all “trash” isn’t equal (read: compostables, recyclables, and online thrift store donations), we shouldn’t view all “Earth-friendly” trash bags as equal either.
+But, just as all “trash” isn’t equal (read: compostables, recyclables, and online thrift store donations), we shouldn’t view all “eco-friendly” trash bags as equal either.

 Albeit similar terms, compostable and biodegradable mean very different things.